goofyseeker311/javafxrenderengine/README.md

 JavaFX Render Engine

 # Installing and running
-Download version 21.0.2 LTS or later for your platform at https://openjfx.io/
+Download JavaFX version 21.0.2 LTS or later for your platform at https://openjfx.io/